debezium/debezium.github.io/ANTORA.md

 # Antora Integration

 Debezium now makes use of the [Antora framework](http://www.antora.org) to build parts of website documentation.
-The Antora framework is bundled as part of the published `debezium/awestruct` docker image found on Docker hub that this repository uses for building the site's contents.
+The Antora framework is bundled as part of the published `debezium/website-builder` docker image found on Docker hub that this repository uses for building the site's contents.

 ## How it works

-The build process now includes one additional step prior to calling awestruct, which is to call:
+The build process now includes one additional step prior to calling jekyll, which is to call:

 ```
 antora playbook.yml